Mixing Latex Paint With Polyurethane (Here’s What To Avoid)

 2. Ensure the turning stick touches the base (bottom) of the container while stirring.

-4. Test The Paint Mixture
+4. Test the Paint Mixture

-Using a paintbrush, apply the mixture to cardboard.
-If the mixture doesn’t dry, turns sticky, or has inconsistent color, you must re-mix it or add more latex paint.
 If the mixture dries properly and has a consistent color shade, you can use it.

 Tony Adams